top of page

 image.png

-Many common chronic health concerns are closely tied to how efficiently the body uses oxygen and fuel.
-Insulin resistance, prediabetes, elevated cholesterol, high blood pressure, low energy, and difficulty with weight management often reflect underlying metabolic and cardiorespiratory inefficiencies.
-These issues may not be obvious on standard labs alone, especially in their early stages.
+Insulin resistance, prediabetes, elevated cholesterol, high blood pressure, low energy, reduced exercise tolerance, and difficulty with weight management often reflect underlying metabolic and cardiorespiratory inefficiencies.
+These issues may not always be obvious on standard laboratory testing alone, especially in earlier stages.

 image.png